Naloxone Training: The Basics

-The following naloxone training resources include information about how to prevent, recognize and respond to an opioid drug poisoning (overdose).
+The following naloxone training resources provide basic information about naloxone as well as how to prevent, recognize and respond to an opioid drug poisoning (overdose).

-Please Note: The unregulated drug supply is unpredictable and information about how to recognize and respond to a drug poisoning (overdose) can change.
+Please be aware that the the unregulated drug supply is unpredictable and information about how to recognize and respond to a drug poisoning (overdose) can change.

 VIDEO - SAVE ME Steps to Save a Life